debuging-life/toastUI/README.md

 - Use progress toasts for operations over 1 second
 - Choose appropriate alignment based on context
 - Use custom colors for brand consistency
+- Use glass effect for premium features or subtle notifications

 **Dialogs:**
 - Use dialogs for actions requiring confirmation